The Devil's Rejects: Plot

 Wydell calls a pair of amoral bounty hunters—the "Unholy Two"—Rondo and Billy Ray, to help him find the Fireflys.
 While investigating, they discover an associate of Spaulding's named Charlie Altamont.
 Wydell begins to lose his sanity when Mother Firefly reveals that she murdered his brother.
 After having a dream in which his brother commands him to avenge his death, Wydell stabs Mother Firefly to death.
 The surviving Fireflys gather at a brothel owned by Charlie, where he offers them shelter from the police.

 After he leaves the brothel, Wydell threatens Charlie to give up the Fireflys.
 With the help of the "Unholy Two", the sheriff takes the family back to the Firefly house, where Wydell tortures them, using similar methods they used on their victims.
 He nails Otis' hands to his chair and staples crime-scene photographs to Otis's and Baby's stomachs, then he beats and shocks Captain Spaulding and Otis with a cattle prod and taunts Baby about the death of her mother.

 Wydell sets the house on fire and leaves Otis and Spaulding to burn, but he lets Baby loose outside so he can hunt her for sport.
 Charlie returns to save the Firefly family, but Wydell kills him.
 Baby gets shot in the calf of her left leg, brutally horse-whipped, and then strangled by Wydell.
 Tiny suddenly arrives and intervenes, breaking Wydell's neck and saving the Firefly family.
 Otis, Baby, and Spaulding escape in Charlie's 1972 Cadillac Eldorado and leave behind Tiny, who walks back into the burning house.
 The trio drives, badly injured.
 As Otis drives down the road with Baby and Spaulding asleep in the back seat, he notices a police barricade ahead of them.
 Realizing that they will not make it out alive, he wakes Baby and Spaulding and hands them each a gun.
-They speed toward the barricade, guns blazing as the police return fire, fading to black.
+They speed toward the barricade, guns blazing as the police return fire, fading to black as the three are shot several times.